open-xml-templating/docxtemplater/readme.md

         templateVars:
             Type: Object {tag_name:tag_replacement}
             Object containing for each tag_name, the replacement for this tag.
 For example, if you want to replace firstName by David, your Object will be: {"firstName":"David"}

+        intelligentTagging:
+            Type: boolean [false]
+            If intelligent Tagging is not set to true, when using recursive tags ({#tag} and {/tag}), the system will copy paste what is between the start tag and the endtag, this could basically corrupt the files if recursive tags are used inside tables.
+            If intelligent Tagging is set to true, and when using recursive tags inside tables, the whole column will be copy pasted.

 ### Docxgen methods ###